Abingdonís Terrible Air Crash (6th July 1965)

-This Year's memorial service at St Lawrence, Toot Baldons is on Sunday 8th July 2012
+This Year's memorial service at St Lawrence, Toot Baldons was on Sunday 6th July 2014

 As webmaster for the society's website www.aaahs.org.uk I received an email requesting information about the above disaster.
 I garnered the information you will find below, but do not claim to have professionally researched it please refer to original sources for more accuracy in particular the newspaper sources which were handwritten notes because Abingdon Library printer wasn't working.
 That said I have received several emails from survivors and relatives of the deceased who said they were pleased to find information about the accident; in particular from the son of Sgt P. M. Way who was at that time not yet born (see below).
 These relatives also supplied additional information.

 The accident happened 1600 hrs on the Tuesday 6 July 1965, 41 men sadly lost their lives when the aircraft came down at Little Balden (sic) near Abingdon.
 The aircraft was based near Bath at RAF Colerne.